ds4dm/ZERO/docs/support_files/tutorials/NASP.rst

     epec.addLeader(xy_lead, 1);

-Once all the leaders' lower levels are added, we tell the program that we are adding no more players, and the code can do certain pre-processing and space allocation using :cpp:func:`Game::EPEC::finalize`.
+Once all the leaders' lower levels are in, we tell the program that we are adding no more players, and the code can do certain pre-processing and space allocation using :cpp:func:`Game::EPEC::finalize`.
 We can also optionally tell the program to do other operations before/after finalizing, by defining an override for :cpp:func:`Game::EPEC::preFinalize` and :cpp:func:`Game::EPEC::postFinalize` in the derived class.

 .. code-block:: c

     // Finalize
     epec.finalize();

-One can optionally choose the algorithm to be used for solving the problem.
+One can optionally choose the algorithm to solve the problem.
 Not setting this, chooses the default algorithm cpp:class:`Algorithms::EPEC::FullEnumeration`

 .. code-block:: c

     epec.setAlgorithm(Data::EPEC::Algorithms::InnerApproximation);

-Finally, we can solve the problem
+Finally, we can solve the problem.

 .. code-block:: c